What is Avandia?

 What other drugs will affect Avandia?

-Tell your doctor about all your current medicines, and those you start or stop using during your treatment with Avandia, especially:
+Tell your doctor about all your current medicines.
+Many drugs can interact with rosiglitazone, especially:

-This list is not complete and many other medicines may increase or decrease the effects of Avandia on lowering your blood sugar.
+This list is not complete and many other drugs may interact with rosiglitazone.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Not all possible drug interactions are listed here.